Electronic cigarette: Description

 An electronic cigarette consists of an atomizer, a power source such as a battery, and a container for e-liquid such as a cartridge or tank.
+E-cigarettes come in many shapes and sizes, including disposable devices, refillable devices, and devices with pre-filled cartridges or pods.

 E-cigarettes have evolved over time, and the different designs are classified in generations.
 First-generation e-cigarettes tend to look like traditional cigarettes and are called "cigalikes".
 Second-generation devices are larger and look less like traditional cigarettes.
 Third-generation devices include mechanical mods and variable voltage devices.
 The fourth-generation includes sub-ohm tanks (meaning they have electrical resistance of less than 1 ohm) and temperature control.
 There are also pod mod devices that use protonated nicotine, rather than free-base nicotine found in earlier generations, providing higher nicotine yields.

+Some electronic cigarettes contain synthetic nicotine analogues (for example, 6-methyl nicotine, sometimes marketed under the trade name "Metatine") and makers are trying develop nicotine substitutes.

 E-liquid

 The mixture used in vapor products such as e-cigarettes is called e-liquid.
 E-liquid formulations vary widely.
-A typical e-liquid is composed of propylene glycol and glycerin (95%) and a combination of flavorings, nicotine, and other additives (5%).
+A typical e-liquid contains propylene glycol and glycerin (95%) with a combination of flavorings, nicotine, and other additives (5%).
 The flavorings may be natural, artificial, or organic.
-There are many e-liquid manufacturers, and more than 15,000 flavors.
+When e-liquids are heated, by-products such as formaldehyde, acetaldehyde, and acrolein can form, at levels that depend on operating conditions and liquid composition.
+There are many e-liquid makers and more than 15,000 flavors.

+The e-liquid usually contains nicotine from tobacco, but some products use non-tobacco nicotine, including synthetic lab-made nicotine.
+Many e-liquids use nicotine salts made by adding organic acids such as benzoic acid to nicotine, so as to reduce throat irritation.
+Some e-liquids also contain synthetic cooling agents.

 Many countries regulate what e-liquids can contain.
 In the US, there are Food and Drug Administration (FDA) compulsory manufacturing standards and American E-liquid Manufacturing Standards Association (AEMSA) recommended manufacturing standards.
 European Union standards are published in the EU Tobacco Products Directive.

 Coils

 Vaping cannabis usually involves higher temperatures than nicotine.
+Internal components of e-cigarettes can add metals and metalloids to the aerosol, including lead, nickel, and antimony.